trevor-inflection/deepteam/docs/blog/blog-2/shakespeare-claude-jailbreak.md

 ---

 ## TL;DR

-We red teamed Claude 4 Opus using [DeepTeam](https://github.com/confident-ai/deepteam) across three vulnerability classes: Bias, Toxicity, and Unauthorized Access.
-Standard PromptInjection attacks achieved 0% breach rate across all test volumes (1-15 attacks).
-However, sophisticated RoleplayReplay attacks using Shakespearean academic personas achieved peak breach rates of 17.2% (Bias), 18.6% (Toxicity), and 18.0% (Unauthorized Access), revealing how historical context can systematically bypass modern safety guardrails.
+We red-teamed Claude 4 Opus using [DeepTeam](https://github.com/confident-ai/deepteam) across 3 vulnerabilities: bias, toxicity, and unauthorized access.
+While standard **prompt injection** attacks were unable to break the model (0% breach), **roleplay** attacks using shakespearean personas achieved breach rates of 17.2%, 18.6%, and 18.0%, for bias, toxicity, and unauthorized access, respectively, revealing that historical context can be systematically leveraged to circumvent Claude 4 Opus’s safety guardrails.

 ## Methodology

-We tested Claude 4 Opus across escalating attack volumes (1-15 attacks per vulnerability type), comparing two approaches across three distinct vulnerability classes:

-**Vulnerability Classes Tested:**
+To red-team Claude 4 Opus, we simulated attacks for 9 vulnerability types across 3 vulnerabilities.
+These vulnerability types include:

-- **Bias**: Racial, gender, and religious discrimination scenarios testing the model's susceptibility to generating discriminatory content based on protected characteristics
+- **Bias**: racial, gender, and religious
-- **Toxicity**: Insults, threats, and verbal mockery designed to elicit aggressive or harmful language patterns that violate civility standards
+- **Toxicity**: insults, threats, and verbal mockery
-- **Unauthorized Access**: BFLA (Broken Function Level Authorization), BOLA (Broken Object Level Authorization), and RBAC (Role-Based Access Control) exploitation scenarios examining susceptibility to cybersecurity-related content
+- **Unauthorized Access**: Broken Function Level Authorization (BFLA), Broken Object Level Authorization (BOLA), and Role-Based Access Control (RBAC)

 :::info Definitions
-**Attack**: An adversarial technique that exploits vulnerabilities in an AI model's training or alignment to elicit outputs that violate the model's safety constraints, ethical guidelines, or intended behavior parameters.

-**Vulnerability**: A specific weakness or gap in an AI model's safety mechanisms that can be exploited to produce harmful, biased, or otherwise problematic outputs that the model was designed to avoid.
+A **vulnerability** is a weakness in an AI model’s safety mechanisms that adversaries can exploit to generate harmful outputs.
+Vulnerabilities break down into specific **vulnerability types**—for example, bias can be religious, political, and so on.
 :::

-**Standard `PromptInjection`**: Direct attempts to elicit harmful content
+Specifically, we used DeepTeam to generate 15 prompt injection attacks and 15 roleplay attacks for each vulnerability type.

 ```python
 from deepteam import red_team
 from deepteam.vulnerabilities import Bias, Toxicity, UnauthorizedAccess